Inter-District Championship

-The Inter-District Championship (IDC) is the amateur Fijian football cup.
+The FMF Inter-District Championship (IDC) is the amateur Fijian football cup.
 Only five teams (Suva, Rewa, Ba, Levuka and Lautoka) first took part in the first IDC held in Suva in 1938.
 From 1938 to 1975, the competition was initially held on a knock out format but in 1976 pool play was introduced.
 From 1985, the competition was held in two divisions with the introduction of a second level tournament known as the Premier Division.
 In 1999 there was a short lived third level division.
 With Navua registering its first ever win of the IDC tournament in 2009, all the current (as of January 2010) Super Premium Division teams have now won the Lloyd Farebrother Trophy one or more time(s).

 Nature of tournament

 The tournament is divided into two divisions.
 The Premier division (previously 10 teams) is currently made up of 8 district teams.
 At present these teams are Ba, Labasa, Lautoka, Nadi, Nadroga, Rewa, Suva, and Tailevu/Naitasiri.
 The teams are divided into two pools of four and each team plays all the other teams once, usually over four days.
 A win is worth 3 points, a draw 1 point and a loss 0 points.
 The top two teams in each pool qualify for the semi-finals, with the winner of each pool playing the runner-up of the other pool.
 The semi-finals and the final are played on the same day.

 The First division is made up of 14 teams.
 At present these teams are Bua, Dreketi, Lami, Nadogo, Nalawa, Nasinu, Navua, Rakiraki, Seaqaqa, Savusavu, Tavua, Tailevu North, Taveuni and Vatukoula.
 The teams are divided into three pools of four and each team plays all the other teams once, over four days.
 A win is worth 3 points, a draw 1 point and a loss 0 points.
 The top team in each pool plus the best runner-up qualify for the semi-finals.
 The semi-finals and the final are played on the same day.